 I would like to purchase an iPad for my child instead of using a district device.
 What considerations should I make?

-The school district will purchase the 16 GB iPad 2.
-While newer versions of the full sized iPad are acceptable, the iPad mini is not an approved device for the Smarter Balanced Assessment.
-This online assessment will replace P.A.S.S. in coming years.
+The school district is currently using the 16 GB iPad 2.
+This version of the iPad is no longer available, but the iPad with Retina display is available at a similar price point.
+While newer versions of the full sized iPad are acceptable, the iPad mini is not an approved device for most online assessments.

 The district will provide a Griffin Survivor case to protect district-owned devices.
 This case has been utilized in our demonstration classrooms and has proven to be very sturdy and reliable.

-The district will provide classroom sets of wired keyboards that teachers may “check out” for use during long writing assignments or online testing.
+In some tested grades, the district has provided classroom sets of wired keyboards that teachers may “check out” for use during long writing assignments or online testing.
 Logitech and Macally produce the wired keyboards currently under consideration.

 Are there plans to expand the initiative in subsequent years?